 - Hundreds of dollars worth in time saved

 It is practically difficult to obtain a precise ROI that is wholesome enough because the impact of UX doesn’t always take place in a tangible manner.
 Numerous other aspects like operations, execution, and marketing, also influence the overall impact of UX.

 - According to the tech giant, IBM, a company can expect an ROI of anywhere between 10 to 100 times by making their product or service user-friendly.

 - An investment in user experience research helps avoid future losses by clearly outlining areas of opportunity.
 Knowing the fate of the pipelined idea saves tremendous time as opposed to reworking the weak or unworkable features once it has been rolled out.

 - A UX-friendly organization promotes a culture of cross-departmental collaboration and helps implement a unified vision.
 The ROI of an undertaking such as this transcends monetary gains.

-- An institutional focus on experience design and design thinking creates friendlier and trustworthy technology along with increased adoption and user productivity, which has direct correlation with business revenue.
+- An institutional focus on experience design and design thinking creates friendlier and trustworthy technology along with increased adoption and user productivity, which has a direct correlation with business revenue.

 Experience design, thus, leaves a lasting impact on tangible parameters like production cost and time taken, along with intangible ones like employee/user satisfaction and happiness.
 Any product which delivers a good experience is obviously used more and popular.
-With a solid grasp of ROI and an appreciation for the efficacy of UX renders the company a clear advantage over competitors.
+A solid grasp of ROI and an appreciation for the efficacy of UX renders the company a clear advantage over competitors.